xyluo25/pyufunc/paper/paper.md

 3. **Robust Collection of Utility Functions:** pyufunc offers a versatile assortment of utility functions, carefully crafted and thoroughly tested to meet industry standards.
 4. **Regular Updates and Maintenance:** Our team is dedicated to providing regular updates, ensuring that pyufunc remains compatible with the latest Python releases and industry best practices.
 5. **Time and Effort Savings:** You can avoid reinventing the wheel by leveraging pre-existing, widely used utility functions.
 Let pyufunc take care of the repetitive tasks while you focus on building remarkable Python applications.

-[^1]: This manuscript has been authored in part by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
-The publisher acknowledges the US government license to provide public access under the [DOE Public Access Plan](https://www.energy.gov/doe-public-access-plan)

 **No dependencies will be installed in your coding environment unless you use functions that require specific dependencies.
 The function will automatically install the necessary packages when you use it.**